brendt/stitcher.io/src/content/blogs-for-devs/07-be-searchable.md

 While the social media driven hype-spikes often result in an adrenaline rush, they don't grow your blog as significantly as you might think.
-Even when you offer them ways to [stay in touch](*/blogs-for-devs/06-stay-in-touch), only a small portion of them will ever return.
-I admit: most of the times I read a blog post myself, I'm not aware of which blog I'm reading it on.
+Even when you offer readers ways to [stay in touch](*/blogs-for-devs/06-stay-in-touch), only a small portion of them will ever return.

 Take a look at the amount of returning visitors, grouped by the channel they used to visit my blog: